The Definitive Tofino Pizza Decision; Who’s got the best pizza in Tofino?

 Depends on who you ask…and where your preference for pies lies.
 Let’s slice it up.

 Pizza is the food of gods and mortals alike.
-Deceptively complex to master, a truly magnificent pizza lives light years away from a merely good slice of pizza, but as the old saying goes, “pizza is like sex; when it’s good, it’s great.
-When it’s bad, it’s still pretty good.”
+Deceptively complex to master, a truly magnificent pizza lives light years away from a merely good slice of pizza.
 At 1909 Kitchen + Bar, pizza literally sits in the middle of our restaurant—a Mugnaini wood-fired oven contains a roaring inferno that measures in at up to 1000 degrees Celsius.
 Because pizza done right means extreme heat, and the delicately blistered crust that signals true pie lovers have what they came for.
 In the words of chefs, “colour means flavour” and this is true of every pizza crust that comes out of our furnace-y flavour factory.

 Heat is far from the only factor needed when producing a perfect pie.
 Dough—like bread, tortillas, and even nachos—set up the flavour for the whole dish, and dough is the most critical part of an authentic pizza.
 Real pizza aficionados only use “double zero” (00) finely-ground wheat flour.
 When baked at high temperatures in ovens like ours, the flour delivers a crispy, crackly crust with moderate chewiness…the ideal for traditional pizza lovers.
 What comes next is what we all love most: da toppings.